-Here are the facts about the three grades of stainless steel vying for your approval.
-Armed with a little data, you can save time selecting materials, not to mention save the tension that results if you make a bad material choice.
+Here are the facts about these three grades of stainless steel vying for your approval.
+Armed with a little data, you can save time selecting materials, not to mention skip the tension that results if you make a wrong material choice.

 - Surface quality

 For the most part, they're nonmagnetic.
 These factors help explain why these stainless steels, especially 304, are among the most-specified grades.

 Despite all these similarities, the differences are still notable.
 The three grades work best in different applications -- like athletes playing different sports, they all have slightly different “skill sets.”

 This fact alone can make up-front cost considerations less important than long-term cost-effectiveness.
 Simply put, 316 stainless costs more than 304 and, somewhat counterintuitively, 303 costs more than 304.

 Where and Why Do 303, 304, & 316 Stainless Work Best?

 The applications for 303, 304, and 316 stainless steel are not mutually exclusive.
 But there's a fair amount of crossover.
 They’re also each best suited for specific purposes or certain environments.